att131/gemspeak/README.md

 ```

 # Versions

+## 1.1.4
+- Added adjustable grounding threshold to the `TextGenSettings` class.
+- Added check to ensure thinking is enabeled for Gemini 2.5 Pro; it is required.
 ## 1.1.3
 - Updated the data to reflect changes to the Gemini API rate limits
 ## 1.1.2